 Auburn and Georgia first met on the gridiron February 20, 1892.
-Since that first matchup (Auburn won 10-0, for what it’s worth), the Deep South’s Oldest Rivalry grew into the second-most played rivalry game in all of major FBS college football — Only Minnesota-Wisconsin, a game that determines the winner of Paul Bunyan’s Axe, has been played more times.
+Since that first matchup (Auburn won 10-0, for what it’s worth), the Deep South’s Oldest Rivalry grew into the second-most played rivalry game in all of major FBS college football — only Minnesota-Wisconsin, a game that determines the winner of Paul Bunyan’s Axe, has been played more times in the NCAA.

-Heading into the 2019 meeting at Jordan-Hare Stadium between these College Football Playoff caliber teams — UGA entered ranked No. 4 while Auburn was ranked No. 12 — the 124th installment of this incredible series was sure to be another classic.
-We got Jake Fromm versus Bo Nix.
-It was Kirby Smart facing Gus Malzahn.
+Heading into the 2021 meeting at Jordan-Hare Stadium between these high-caliber teams on CBS — UGA entered No. 2 in the rankings while Auburn was ranked No. 18 — the 126th installment of this incredible series was sure to be another classic.
+We got Stetson Bennett (though it could be JT Daniels, who missed two games with an injury, throwing touchdowns or interceptions leading the passing game) and the NFL-like Georgia defense versus Bo Nix.
+Don’t forget head coach Kirby Smart facing Bryan Harsin.

-Georgia leads the Deep South’s Oldest Rivalry, 59-56-8, which is about as close a rivalry split as you’ll find.
+The Bulldogs lead the Deep South’s Oldest Rivalry, 61-56-8, which is about as close a rivalry split as you’ll find.